-Amount of Floorspace Amo ount of F loors pace ---------------------- ----- ------ ------ ------- ------
+Amount of Floorspace

-If you have selected employment or retail as the likely form of development then how much floorspace per type do you expect this to provide?
+If you have selected employment of form of development then how mut type do you expect this to provide? ch floorspace per

 Other Issues

-Are you happy for the site to be identified in a list, and if necessary mapped?
+Are you happy for the site to be Yes

-Yes

-No, I would prefer it to remain confidential
+identified in a list, and if necessary mapped?
+No, I would prefer it

-For Office Use Only - Please Do Not Complete
+For Office Use Only - Please Do I Not Complete

-Name / Organisation
+Name / Organisation • Ref No.

-Ref No.